AABelkhiria/ashnotes-app/.docker/README.md

-# Build Environment for AshNotes
+# Build Environment

-This container image contains all the necessary dependencies to build the Debian (`.deb`) package for the AshNotes Tauri application.
+This project uses a docker container image that contains all the necessary dependencies to build the Debian (`.deb`) package for the AshNotes Tauri application.

 It includes:
 - Rust & Cargo